hahaheihei09/xiong-lab.github.io/content/authors/Guangying cui/_index.md

 ---
 # Display name
-title: Guangying Cui
+title: Xinyue Zhang

 # Full name (for SEO)
-first_name: Guangying
+first_name: Xinyue
-last_name: Cui
+last_name: Zhang

 # Username (this should match the folder name)
 authors:
-- Guangying Cui
+- Xinyue Zhang

 # Is this the primary user of the site?
 superuser: false